nbonamy/powerpoint-renumber-layouts/README.md

 - Covers 2
 - etc...

 The script will *NOT* update your original file but will create a new file appending "NEW" to the filename in the same folder of the original file.
+Nevertheless you should always make a backup of your files before running these scripts to prevent any loss of data.

 ## Executing